La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 ### How do modal terms refer to the relation?

-Some modal terms, like those that describe time (tense), connect the current relation with the one in the noun after them:
+Some modal terms, like those that describe time (tense), connect the current relation with the one in the argument after them:

 > **mi cadzu ca le nu le cipni cu vofli**
 > _I walk when the birds fly._